 All investigative files are maintained electronically in the VACORIS system with limited access.
 Investigative files are maintained for a minimum of five years after the abuser has been released or a staff abuser is no longer employed.
 In accordance with VDOC policy, an offender who alleges sexual abuse shall not be required to submit to a polygraph examination or other truthtelling device as a condition to proceed with the sexual abuse investigation.
-This was verified by the SIU agent.
-He indicated that he has had victims request a polygraph, but they would not be used for victims.
+This was verified by the SIU agent as well as two inmates that had reported sexual abuse.